firstbirdtech/api-docs/source/includes/_applications.md

 `DELETE /v1/companies/{companyId}/applications/{jobApplicationId}`

-If the request suceeds, the api will return a 200 response with no body.
+If the request succeeds, the api will return a 200 response with no body.

 ### Errors